 Clean Eating: Let Food Be Thy Medicine

 Berliners favorite address for natural, unprocessed ingredients and superfoods is Daluma, a minimalist café that spearheaded the detox trend in the capital.
 The menu offers immune boosters, smoothies called ‘Green Giant’ or ‘Dr. Feelgood’, cold-pressed juices with beetroot, turmeric, coconut water, spirulina algae, or breakfast bowls with chia and acaí.
 Lunch is an equally nutrient-dense pursuit with a range of innovative vegan or raw food compositions.
 In Prenzlauer Berg, Liquid Garden is a charming juice and smoothie bar where green living couldn’t be easier.
 All recipes are developed with a serious standard to taste and originality.
 The menu changes with the seasons, ingredients are fresh, organic and contain at least 50% greens.
-In front of Berlin’s infamous Mauerpark, The Juicery Superfood Smoothies mixes up invigorating recipes - sometimes served in a coconut shell and better than any milk shake (and a lot healthier). daluma.de , liquidgarden.berlin , thejuiceryberlin.com
+In front of Berlin’s infamous Mauerpark, The Juicery Superfood Smoothies mixes up invigorating recipes - sometimes served in a coconut shell and better than any milk shake (and a lot healthier). daluma.de , liquidgarden.berlin , facebook.com/thejuicerysupersmoothie

 Popular Farmers Markets And Market Hall Revival

 Chefs and Berliners don’t need to head out to the Brandenburg countryside to buy their green ingredients as regional producers bring fresh life to Berlin’s organic markets.
-Every Thursday and Saturday, the ever-popular eco-market at Kollwitzplatz in Prenzlauer Berg sets up its stalls.
+Every Thursday the ever-popular eco-market at Kollwitzplatz in Prenzlauer Berg sets up its stalls.
 Around 50 vendors offer anything from fruit and vegetables, meat from certified organic farming, cheese and freshly baked bread, to warming sheepskins, handicrafts or decorative linen made of natural fibres.
 On other days, locals don’t have to get by without their eco fare: organic markets are held at Lausitzer Platz (Friday), Chamissoplatz (Saturday) in Kreuzberg, Dicke Linda farmers market at Kranoldplatz (Saturday) in Neukölln.
 The large farmers markets at Winterfeldtplatz (Wednesday, Saturday), Boxhagener Platz (Saturday) and Maybachufer (Tuesday, Friday) also sell produce from trusted eco labels such as Demeter and Bioland.